Benefits of working for Council

 Training & development

-One hundred per cent fee reimbursement - for approved qualifications and study leave provisions.
+Fee reimbursement assistance – for approved qualifications and study leave provisions.

 Training and professional development - substantial funding is committed to organisational training.
 Training and development needs are discussed at annual appraisals.

 Quality and continuous improvement - continuous improvement to all services and employee duties.

 Annual leave - four weeks annual leave for permanent employees.
 Most employees also receive a 17.5 per cent annual leave loading.

 Parental leave - various entitlements for prenatal appointments, maternity leave, paternity leave and adoption leave.
 After 12 months working at Council female employees are entitled to 17 weeks paid maternity leave and non birthing partners four weeks paid paternity leave.

 Compassionate leave - up to five days if there is a death in the family.
 Consideration will also be given to special circumstances e.g. death in extended families.